 can also add your own.
 ClangFormat will search up directories until it reaches

-.clang-format file and then uses that.
+a .clang-format file and then uses that.
 This means you can specify

-formatting for each project individually by placing a
+formatting for each project individually by placing a .clang-format file

 in the root directory of your project.
 Since it’s a text file you can even

 track it with git.
 One nice things is that we can actually call ClangFormat

 to format the selected line or region.
 For this to work add the following